anatoliifrolov/postgres-cxx-client/README.md

 Idle timeout causes a thread to stop and close its connection to a database after specified duration of inactivity.
-Its primary purpose is to reduce the number of allocated resources back to the usual level after load spikes has gone.
+Its primary purpose is to reduce the number of allocated resources back to the usual level after a load spike has gone.
 This feature is disabled by default.

 Maximum concurrency specifies the number of threads/connections